osisoft/OCS-Docs/Content_Portal/How_To_Guides/Add-Org/clients.md

 You must have the **Account Administrator** role to add and manage clients in a tenant.

-## Client-Credentials
+## Client-credentials clients

 Client-credentials clients are used for server-to-server communication where no user interaction is required.
 The client typically authenticates with the token endpoint using its client ID and secret.
 A secret is a unique key generated for each client to connect to OSIsoft assets, resources, and services for a time-limited period.

-### Client-Credentials PI Core Counterpart
+### Client-credentials PI Core counterpart

 Client-credentials clients are very similar to Windows service accounts that might be used to authenticate against the PI Data Archive or PI AF Server.
 Therefore, it is very important to keep secrets secure in the same way that it is important to keep service account passwords secure.

 ### Client-credentials best practices